aeternity/protocol/node/api/mining_api_usage.md

 block.
 The mining pool is formed of a mining pool manager that manages the pool (and gets a fee for that) and the miners.

-The epoch node provides very basic API that allows to retrieve a pending key block and submit a mined key block.
+The Aeternity node provides very basic API that allows to retrieve a pending key block and submit a mined key block.

-The way to interact with the epoch node is to use HTTP API.
+The way to interact with the Aeternity node is to use HTTP API.

 The following assumes that the node exposes at address 127.0.0.1 the following
 ports:
 * User API external HTTP endpoint: 3013
 * User API internal HTTP endpoint: 3113

-## Epoch node modes
+## Aeternity node modes

 ### Pool manager

-The epoch node can be configured (using `autostart: false`) not to mine key blocks.
+The Aeternity node can be configured (using `autostart: false`) not to mine key blocks.
 Even though the node does not mine the key blocks, it still produces the key block candidates that do not have `nonce` and `pow` set.
 These key block candidates can be retrieved using the